mgurdal/resume/README.md

 # Mehmet Gürdal

-I'm an agile software specialist obsessed with solving problems.
+I'm a young and curious software developer.
 I have specialized in developing highly scalable systems and **python** is my main weapon.
 Recently I am developing myself in **remote sensing** and **data analysis** fields.
 I also develop libraries for popular web servers.